truenas/documentation/content/SCALE/SCALETutorials/Datasets/PermissionsSCALE.md

 Enter or select the **Owner** user from the **User** dropdown list, then set the read/write/execute permissions, and select **Apply User** to confirm changes.
 User options include users created manually or imported from a directory service.
 Repeat for the **Group** field.
-Select the group name from the dropdown list, set the read/write/execute permissions, then select **Apply Group** to confirm the changes.
+Select the group name from the dropdown list, set the read/write/execute permissions, and then select **Apply Group** to confirm the changes.

 To prevent errors, TrueNAS only submits changes after the apply option is selected.

 {{< hint type=important >}}
-A common misconfiguration is removing the **Execute** permission from a dataset that is a parent to other child datasets.A common misconfiguration is not adding or removing the **Execute** permission from a dataset that is a parent to other child datasets.Removing this permission results in lost access to the path.
+A common misconfiguration is removing the **Execute** permission from a dataset that is a parent to other child datasets.
+A common misconfiguration is not adding or removing the **Execute** permission from a dataset that is a parent to other child datasets.
+Removing this permission results in lost access to the path.
 {{< /hint >}}

 To apply ACL settings to all child datasets, select **Apply permissions recursively**.